hoxu/ng-breadcrumbs/README.md

 ```

-#### Step 3: Make the breadcrumb object available to your app
+#### Step 3: Make the breadcrumbs service available to your controller

-Set the breadcrumb object in your app's main controller.
+Set the breadcrumbs service in your app's main controller.

 ```javascript
   app.controller('HomeController', [